learninghadoop2/book-examples/README.md

 ### Building the examples
 While (some) jar dependencies are still available at [https://repository.cloudera.com/artifactory/cloudera-repos/](https://repository.cloudera.com/artifactory/cloudera-repos/), we updated the chapters build scripts to use vanilla version of the dependencies available through regular maven channels.

+The updated build scripts have been tested with Java 8 on the [AdoptOpenJDK](https://adoptopenjdk.net/) virtual machine.

+Original codes and build scripts can be found at https://github.com/learninghadoop2/book-examples/releases/tag/v1.0.0.

 ### Running the examples

 Alternatives to the (virtualized) Hadoop environment that was provided by CDH VM are avaialble at: